Rombecchi/bootstrap-big-grid/README.md

 Copyright and License
 =====================
-Copyright 2013-2014 Ben Whitehead under the Apache 2.0 license. forked from Marjolein Flinders (thedutchess) on  Jul 28, 2017
+Copyright 2013-2014 Ben Whitehead under the Apache 2.0 license.

+Forked from Marjolein Flinders (thedutchess) on  Jul 28, 2017